PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Then we shouldn't make ourselves easy to catch," said Boltac, quickening his pace.
 But no sooner had he turned the corner than he came to another forking passageway.
 This time a passage lead off to the right and just a few steps further, they could see that it split again!

 Boltac didn't break stride as he went to the left again, just to piss Relan off.
-This tunnel rose steeply and twisted to the right, above the original passage, then dropped into another junction that looked suspiciously like that the one that they had just come from, but that couldn't be possible.
+This tunnel rose steeply and twisted to the right, above the original passage, then dropped into another junction that looked suspiciously like the one that they had just come from, but that couldn't be possible.

 "Ennh," said Boltac.